Tuesdays 2:30 – 5:30 pm, Fall 2018

-In GCC 5005 upper level undergrads and grad students work on multidisciplinary teams of 4-5 students to develop innovative financially-viable venture solutions to address water, energy, food/agriculture, health and livelihoods challenges in India, Uganda and Nicaragua.
-Each team will work closely with Acara Staff based in India, Uganda and Nicaragua and will be paired with a professional mentor to guide business development.
+In GCC 3005/5005 upper level undergrads and grad students work on multidisciplinary teams of 4-5 students to develop innovative financially-viable venture solutions to address water, energy, food/agriculture, health and livelihoods challenges in India, Uganda and Nicaragua.
+Each team will be supported by research staff based in these countries and a team of coaches.
 Teams will present their venture plans to a panel of potential judges at the end of the course.